Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/README.md

      ```
    - Note: costs values are not normalized, so high cost values lower the relative weight of regularization
  - Special Case: When set to empty string, a default cost matrix is used which represents unweighted training misclassification.
- - Default: Emptry string
+ - Default: Empty string

 **model**
  - Values: string representing a path to a file.
  - Description: The output models will be written to this file.
  - Special Case: When set to empty string, no model will be stored.
- - Default: Emptry string
+ - Default: Empty string

 **profile**
  - Values: string representing a path to a file.
  - Description: Various analytics will be logged to this file.
  - Special Case: When set to empty string, no analytics will be stored.
- - Default: Emptry string
+ - Default: Empty string

 **timing**
  - Values: string representing a path to a file.
  - Description: The training time will be appended to this file.
  - Special Case: When set to empty string, no training time will be stored.
- - Default: Emptry string
+ - Default: Empty string

 **trace**
  - Values: string representing a path to a directory.
  - Description: snapshots used for trace visualization will be stored in this directory
  - Special Case: When set to empty string, no snapshots are stored.
- - Default: Emptry string
+ - Default: Empty string

 **tree**
  - Values: string representing a path to a directory.
  - Description: snapshots used for trace-tree visualization will be stored in this directory
  - Special Case: When set to empty string, no snapshots are stored.
- - Default: Emptry string
+ - Default: Empty string

 ---
 # Example